English Learner & Multicultural Education Department

 To ensure all English learner students develop proficiency in English while maintaining their linguistic and cultural identity, and to engage educators in professional development to support the academic and linguistic needs of English learner students.

-The San Juan Unified School District presently serves 5,518 English Learners.
+The San Juan Unified School District presently serves over 10,000 English Learners.
 This population comes from over 72 different languages.
-English Language Learners in the San Juan Unified School District are placed into immersion and mainstream programs taught in English.
+English Language Learners in the San Juan Unified School District are placed in immersion and mainstream programs taught in English.
 Parents may request placement into dual language immersion programs by contacting the English Learner Program Manager.
-For a list of schools with translation/interpretation requirement go to this link (15 percent schools).Major Language Populations as of January 2018:
+For a list of schools with translation/interpretation requirements go to this link (15 percent schools).Major Language Populations:

 Services and Supports